Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

 For EC Declarations, [see this document](DECLARATIONS.md).

-`era:Certificate a vpa:DocumentedEvidence ;` are instantiated from ERADIS data, and will be complemented by verifiable credentials (assumption).
+`era:Certificate a vpa:DocumentedEvidence ;` are instantiated from ERADIS data, and will be complemented by verifiable credentials (open point).

 A CLD has the following properties.
 For the use cases, please consult [this document](../USE%20CASES/CLD.md).

 ### ERADIS URL (public)

-- [X] For archiving purpose, and as long as the ERADIS data exists on the website, this ?p will contain the URL:
+- [X] For archiving purpose, and as long as the ERADIS data exists on the website, this property will contain the URL:
   - DatatypeProperty `rdfs:seeAlso`
   - range: `xsd:anyURI` of the ERADIS URL